saucelabs/my-demo-app-flutter/README.md

      flutter build ios --config-only integration_test/flutter_integration_test.dart
     ```
 15. Execute the following bash script at the root of your Flutter app, this bash script will build the flutter app and generate
-    the `xctestrun` file which contains all the necessary configs to successfully trigger the integration test
+    the `xctestrun` file which contains all the necessary configs to successfully trigger the integration test, **or** you can use the `make` command to build the application and build the ipa file.
     ```shell
     output="../build/ios_integration"
     product="build/ios_integration/Build/Products"